GoldScorpion69/LBS/README.md

 Finally, after 3DNPC and LOTD updated and I realized I'd have to pare through two dozen of my custom modgroups to resolve all my conficts, I decided to abandon The Method.
 Instead we have a Bash + Smash combo with a few hand edits for stuff I found intolerable.
 If this is greek to you don't worry about it.
 The only thing the enduser might notice is that its harder to remove stuff since the Smash Patch has so many masters.

+I did receive a few requests to remove Ultimate Dodge and that does not interact with anything so I left it out of the patches this time.
+If you don't like the Ultimate Dodge Mod just uncheck it and the Ultimate Dodge reanimated and rerun Nemesis from the _Executables_ menu.
+Be sure to tick _360 Movement Behavior SE_, _Gender Specific Animations_ and _Ultimate Combat_ and **Update** before you **Launch.**

 ## Game MCM Options

 None of this is written in stone, these are just the settings I use.
-Play freely with great abandon on all the sexy stuff.
+Play with great abandon on all the sexy stuff.
 Consider carefully any gameplay changes because with just a couple of them you can make things either really hard or really easy.
 I myself don't have the balance perfect, bandits and dragons crush me but I generally walk through everything else.

 **Wait until no new messages appear in the top left corner!**